noahpresler/semesterly/docs/learning.rst

 <https://redux.js.org/tutorials/index>`_, and `TypeScript
 <https://www.typescriptlang.org/docs/>`_.
 We suggest going through the step-by-step
-React tutorial rather than the practical tutorial because the practical tutorial is done with class-based components rather than functional components, which we are trying to shift towards.
+React tutorial rather than the practical tutorial because the practical tutorial is done with class-based components, but we prefer functional components.

 If you're looking for something more structured, one suggestion is this `Udemy course <https://www.udemy.com/course/react-the-complete-guide-incl-redux/>`_, which